mxgmn/ConvChain/README.md

 * `ConvChain.cs` — basic program.
 * `ConvChainFast.cs` — equivalent faster program (~100 times faster on a 4-core CPU), but in a less human-readable form.

+###### Web ports:

-Amit Patel made a [web port](http://www.redblobgames.com/x/1613-convchain/) of ConvChain.
+* Amit Patel made a [web port](http://www.redblobgames.com/x/1613-convchain/) of the older slower version, with the main algorithm ported to TypeScript.
+* Kevin Chapelier is making a vanilla javascript [port](http://www.kchapelier.com/convchain-demo/) of the faster version.

 ![](http://i.imgur.com/ErTwOqr.png)